-After annexation, property owners must submit a land use application before developing their property after who want to annex public notice and a public hearing. annexation request
+After annexation, property owners must submit a land use application before developing their property after public notice and a public hearing.

 This process typically takes up to 8 - 12+ months

 If a land use application is approved, the applicant is required to construct pubic improvements (typically utility and transportation improvements) prior to any construction.